Open adoption: History of openness in adoption

 Although open adoptions are thought to be a relatively new phenomenon, most adoptions in the United States until the twentieth century were open.
 Until the 1930s, most adoptive parents and biological parents had contact at least during the adoption process.
 In many cases, adoption was seen as a social support: young children were adopted out not only to help their parents (by reducing the number of children they had to support) but also to help another family by providing an apprentice.

 Adoptions became closed when social pressures mandated that families preserve the myth that they were formed biologically.
 One researcher has referred to these families, that made every attempt to match the child physically to their adoptive families, as 'as if' families.

 Open adoption has slowly become more common since research in the 1970s suggested that open adoption was better for children.
 In 1975 the tide began to change, and by the early 1990s open adoptions were offered by a majority of American adoption agencies.
 Especially rapid progress was seen in the late 1980s and early 1990s - between 1987 and 1989 a study found only a third of agencies offered fully open adoption as an option; by 1993 76 percent of the surveyed agencies offered fully open adoptions.
 As of 2013, roughly half of US states consider them legally binding, however contact in open adoption is not always maintained.

 The social stigma of unmarried motherhood, particularly during the Baby Scoop Era (1945-1975) rendered single mothers as social outcasts.
 By the 1980s, the situation improved greatly and the vast majority of unwed mothers kept their babies.
 In a mother-driven society after WWII, infertile couples were also seen as deficient due to their inability to bear children.
-The social experiment of taking children from "unmarried mothers" and "giving" them to adoptive parents became the norm during the Baby Scoop Eea.
+The social experiment of taking children from "unmarried mothers" and "giving" them to adoptive parents became the norm during the Baby Scoop Era.
 These adoptions were predominantly closed.
 The records were sealed, biological mothers were told to keep their child a secret, and adoptive parents told to treat the child "as if born to" them.

 According to a 2012 report in the Washington Times, 95% of US infant adoptions now have some level of openness between adoptive and birth parents.
-In 2020, almost 60-70% of domestic adoptions in the US are open, according to the Adoption Network.
+As of 2024, the Adoption Network considers 95% of domestic adoptions in the US to be open.